This is Omar.

 Physical setup

-Distance from the nearest WiFi pod or router can have a big impact on signal strength and speed.
+Distance from the WiFi pod or router can have a big impact on signal strength and speed.
 So can physical barriers such as heavy walls and floors, big appliances, and thick windows or fish tanks.

 Meanwhile, when some of the guys are gaming in the basement, with a concrete foundation wall between them and the nearest WiFi pod, their speed is less than great.
 They may not be able to easily test the connection to the gaming system, but they do notice some annoying lagging when they play online in multiplayer mode.